timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 disk.

 <highlight type="note">
-For more information about chunk sizing for improved performance, see the section on [chunk sizing](timescaledb/latest/how-to-guides/hypertables/best-practices/#time-intervals).
+For more information about chunk sizing for improved performance, see the section on
+[chunk sizing](timescaledb/latest/how-to-guides/hypertables/best-practices/#time-intervals).
 </highlight>

 Though fitting chunks in memory gives the best performance, TimescaleDB doesn't *require* this setup.
 It still works with larger chunks.
-To choose which indexes and data to keep in memory, it uses Least Recently Used (LRU) caching on disk pages.
+It uses Least Recently Used (LRU) caching to choose which indexes and data to keep in memory.

 ## Faster index updates
 TimescaleDB builds local indexes on each chunk, rather than global indexes